 "If she seems frustrated at first because of wear, it can be seen in the comprehensive review that the artist was clearly influenced by Roman provincial sculpture.
 The hair, split into two bands, but without a marked central line, is frequently encountered in our region from the early Roman Empire and the first century.
 Only the front part is shown and it is difficult to predict the presence or absence of the face, albeit in somewhat heavy character that is often found in indigenous works, seems treated conventionally ....
 What date could be assigned to this work?
 Do not forget that we have here a work that is indigenous and therefore does not interpret the cumbersome forms as a late sign, need only compare with certain Sculptures in the Museum of Narbonne, same style, carved in similar sandstone, and of the same epoch.
 If one refers to the test, that of the hair, we are led to consider it quite old: the statue of the captive trophy of St Bertrand de Comminges, as given before the start of our era is similarly capped.
 Geographically close, the statue of the deceased heroine Bourièges has a similar provision of the severed head of hair.
 It seems that we can locate it near the beginning of our era....
 This coincides with the most flourishing period of the spa, which had great importance in the first century before our era.
 This prosperity, to its maximum, in the Augustan period, must extend to the early first century, if we believe the monetary findings.
 It seems that the Romanisation of a much older water cult should be considered the most likely".

+Gourdon did not link his head to the presbytery but with the site of a house that again formed the last house of the village of Bains, to the South!
 We are surely building an image here of a large Roman Temple complex, buried now, probably after a fire, but to which the foundations have been seen, covering an expanse of space encompassing the south of the village, that is Maison Chaluleau and probably the modern town square [under which is some sort of burial crypt/vault is to be found] and to the church [hinted at by Cherisey in Circuit].
 All the artefacts and finds associated with the Fleury's and their cabinets of 'curiosity' are the artefacts all found from this Temple complex associated with this area.
-An important part of the architecture involves a female head - probably of a local Goddess or Romanised Goddess, from the early Roman Empire and the first century.
+An important part of the architecture involves a female head - probably of a local Goddess or Romanised Goddess, from the early Roman Empire and the first century

 Perhaps Gourdon was right, the famous head of Rennes was originally found in the vicinity of the valley of Le Cercle, or the last house of Bains and represented a local Goddess and divinity of the spa town, or water cult, Romanised when the Romans took over the site and that it was indeed an antefix found on a public Temple building in the area.
 We already have eyewitness accounts to Temple remains in the foundations of Maison CHALULEAÛ.
-But ultimately, even if there is a Roman Temple beneath this house, it is simply just Roman archaeology, interesting though it is, why all the mystification?
+But ultimately, even if there is Roman Temple foundations beneath this house, it is simply just Roman archaeology, interesting though it is, why all the mystification?

 The date of finding of these artefacts originally, including Boudet's Venus statue appears to have been before 1874 and Gourdon was aware of them.
 As we saw above the significant point Gourdon makes is that the objects of architecture - found on the site of this house that forms the last house of the village of Bains, to the South.
 This correlates with information given by Boudet to Henri Rouzaud.
 During the year Rouzaud visited [1910], he had been invited by Armand Bories, [former notary of Narbonne and member of the same Archaeological Commission of Narbonne since July 1885], to go to Rennes-les-Bains and meet Henri Boudet.
 Armand Bories is not completely unknown to us - he bought, along with MM.
 Coll and Satgé, during an auction in June 1889 the thermal baths and certain lands which at that time belonged to the Fleury family.
 It was this Fleury family who had all these archaeological remains originally.